OTHM Level 4 Diploma in Health and Social Care Management

 • Promote sustainability and cost-effectiveness in managing resources within care environments.

-1. Aspiring Managers: Individuals looking to advance their careers in health and social care management.
+• Professionals planning to advance their career in health and social care leadership roles.

 Successful completion of Level 4 Diploma in Health and Social Care Management qualification provides learners the opportunity for a wide range of academic progressions including progression to relevant OTHM Level 5 Diplomas.